TuchthamSung086/ChAMP-Backend-Final-Project/README.md

    To test on Postman, use this format `"DueDate":"2023-10-30T17:00:00.000Z"`
 3. The attribute name "Order" messes up everything related to SQL command line.
 Must cover with "" or '' For example, `"order" desc`
+4. Use this for swagger `swag init --parseDependency --parseInternal`

 ### Design